rubino25/RatOS/site/docs/configuration/adaptive-meshing.md

 ### Cura

-To make PAM work with Cura you need to install a post processing plugin
+To make adaptive meshing work with Cura you need to install a post processing plugin

 1. in cura open menu `Help -> Show configuration folder`
 2. Copy the following and save it as `MeshPrintSize.py` in the `scripts` folder